jharwell/sierra/docs/src/c++-lib-requirements.rst

 ===========================================
-SIERRA Requirements for ARGoS C++ Libraries
+SIERRA Requirements for C++ Libraries
 ===========================================

-SIERRA makes a few assumptions about how ARGoS :term:`Simulations<Simulation>` using your C++ library can be launched, and how they output data.
+SIERRA makes a few assumptions about how :term:`ARGoS` :term:`Simulations<Simulation>` using your C++ library can be launched, and how they output data.
 If your code does not meet these assumptions, then you will need to make some (hopefully minor) modifications to it before you can use it with SIERRA.

 #. :term:`Simulations<Simulation>` can be launched from `any` directory; that
    is, they do not require to be launched from the root of the code repository